How To Answer Interview Questions About How You Handle A Heavy Workload

-A potential employer naturally wants to know how you will react when that situation happens in this new job.
+We all have times on the job when the work piles on.
+However, we don’t all react in the same way.
+Some of us handle that stress better than others.
+Related: Answering Behavioral Interview Questions Regarding High-Stress Situations A potential employer naturally wants to know how you will react when that situation happens in this new job.
 So, they say something like, ‘Describe a time when your workload was particularly heavy and what steps you took to handle it.’

 Behavioral Interview QuestionsThis is a type of behavioral interview question, or behavioral event interview question.
 These types of questions ask you to describe your past actions or predict how you’ll react in future situations.
 These can be great ways to get insight into your personality and how you approach difficult situations.
 Answers to behavioral interview questions are best structured using the STAR format (Situation or Task, Action you took, and Results you achieved).
 Using this technique ensures you say what you need to say to give a complete answer to the question.
 (Some people forget to talk about the results they got from the actions they took, but this is the most important part.)

+What Do They Want To Know?Basically, they want to know how you approach problems and stress.
+Can you adapt?
+Can you prioritize?
+Can you stay calm?
 A lot of people will just say, ‘I stay until the work is done.’
 Persistence is good, but letting them know that you approach problems analytically and strategically is better.
 Show them that you can think critically and make good decisions.
 Walk them through how you have dealt with this issue before or how you would deal with it.

 Good Sample AnswersHere are a couple of examples of good answers to this question: